 - Cooperation with other state IV-D agencies in the provision of these services.

 The Family Court of the State of Delaware has jurisdiction over all actions to establish paternity and to establish, modify, and enforce child support orders.
 The court determines the amount of child support using the Delaware Support Calculation (also known as the Melson Formula), taking into consideration both parties incomes and the needs of the children.
 Either or both parents may be ordered to provide medical support.
 The court may also order each parent to pay part of the out of pocket medical expenses of the child(ren).

 Family Court is the judicial forum for formal dispute resolution, which means mediation and judicial proceedings occur in the Family Court.
-In addition, the Family Court coordinates genetic testing for cases not handled by DCSE's administrative genetic testing procedures.
+In addition, the Family Court coordinates genetic testing for cases not handled by DCSS's administrative genetic testing procedures.
 Commissioners and Judges preside over Family Court proceedings.
 The Family Court sits in three locations statewide: New Castle, Kent, and Sussex Counties.

 The Division of Child Support offers administrative hearings to resolve disputes as governed by Delaware Administrative Procedures Act.
 An administrative hearing is not as formal as a Family Court proceeding.
-DCSE must offer administrative hearings when it takes an administrative enforcement action.
+DCSS must offer administrative hearings when it takes an administrative enforcement action.
 Examples of such enforcement actions include:

 - Federal and State Tax Refund Offset

 - Passport Denial

 - Consumer Credit Reporting